alfred1137/alfred1137.github.io/memory-bank/activeContext.md

 - The file `_posts/2025-03-06-LOFC-CM-CH00.md` has been confirmed as the correct file for Chapter 00.
 - The banner image has been correctly placed at `assets/img/LOFC-CM-CH00/Banner.png`.
 - The external link `www.leytonorient.com` has been corrected to include the `https://` protocol.

-- The `html-proofer` errors related to the image path and the external link have been resolved.
-- The file `_posts/2025-03-17-LOFC-CM-CH01.md` has been migrated with the correct title and description metadata.
-- The file `_posts/2025-03-18-LOFC-CM-CH02.md` has been migrated with the correct title, description metadata, and assets.
+- The file `_posts/2025-04-03-LOFC-CM-CH05.md` has been migrated with the correct title, description metadata, and assets.
 - Memory bank files (`progress.md`, `activeContext.md`) have been updated to reflect the latest status and learnings.

 ## Next Steps